HKIKoeln/ItineraNova/README.md

 [Itinera Nova](http://itineranova.be) is the collaborative transcription platform of the City Archive of Leuven.
 The platform was developed by HKI Cologne between 2009 and 2012.
-The database meanwhile contains several thousand transcrbed of register book pages.
+The database meanwhile contains several thousand transcribed register book pages.

 Itinera Nova: [http://itineranova.be](http://itineranova.be)